 Protect your oven with a home warranty.

 With the proper care, most ovens will last 15 to 20 years.
-While there are many common oven problems you can solve on your own, others may require expert help.
-Of course, an oven repair costs significantly more if you don’t have home warranty coverage.
+While there are many common oven problems you can solve on your own through oven troubleshooting.
+However, in certain complicated issues, you may require expert help.
+Of course, repair costs significantly more if you don’t have home warranty coverage.

-For a typical oven repair, HomeAdvisor estimates homeowners can expect to pay an average of $220.
+For a typical repair, HomeAdvisor estimates that homeowners can expect to pay an average of $220.

 While it depends on the type of repair, less involved fixes can fall as low as $100, while more elaborate issues on higher-end appliances can shoot upwards of $1,000.
 Labor costs and prices for replacement parts can also vary.
 Any way you cut it, that’s not nothing.